oadpoaw/oadpoaw/README.md

 - I’m currently learning **data structures, algorithms etc.**
 - Ask me about **web development and philosophy.**
 - Currently taking ICT on Web Development and Android Development in my senior high school.
-- Will take Bachelor of Science in Information Technology or Business Management for College.
+- Taking Bachelor of Science in Information Technology or Business Management in College.

 <h3 align="left">Connect with me:</h3>
 <p align="left">